ArchivesEnglish

 Miscellaneous

-This information is such information that Maha Energy AB (publ) is obliged to make public pursuant to the EU Market Abuse Regulation.
-The information was submitted for publication, through the agency of the contact person set out below, at 21:45 CET on 21 October, 2021.
+The information was submitted for publication, through the agency of the contact person set out below, 15:45 CET on 7 July, 2022.

 For more information, please contact: